 - Presentations at local, state, national or international meetings of professional societies or topical conferences.
 Please do not include manuscripts (identify meeting or conference, title of presentation, place, date and role played by student).

 - Printed or submitted publications.
 Please do not include manuscripts (document those accepted but not yet published).
 List a complete bibliographic citation with authors in the published order.

 - Other research-related, scholarly, creative or innovative activities (techniques, devices or concepts developed; grant proposals written; etc.).

 Nomination Submission Process for the College/IDP

-Each college and IDP will review submitted departmental nominations, select the top two students, and submit these two (2) nominations to the Office of Graduate and Professional Studies through http://gsf.tamu.edu by April 23, 2021 for the final selection of Gramm Fellows.
+Each college/IDP will review submitted departmental nominations, select the top two students, and submit these two (2) nominations to the Graduate and Professional School by Friday July 16th, 2021 for the final selection of Gramm Fellows.

 2020 Award winners